Classes begin January 1st, 2020.

 The PRS rabbinical program is quarterly (as opposed to the semester system), with four, eleven-week blocks per year.
 Between those quarters are a one-week intensive where students apply what they have learned from their core learning into an interdisciplinary “online retreat” with their fellow students and educators.
 There are three of these intensives per year with one, free one-week break from all learning.

 This is the rubric for courses students will take to meet the requirements of smicha, as well as samples of courses students will take in our program.
-Further details about each course, course guides, instructors and meeting times are announced each quarter.

 - Classical and Modern Hebrew